mrksbrg/sirensweden.github.io/src/index.md

 * 2017, Karlskrona, May 11-12
 * 2016, Stockholm, May 26-27
 * 2015, Västerås, May 25-26
+* 2014, Joint efforts from all nodes in support of [RE'14 in Karlskrona](https://www.computer.org/csdl/proceedings/re/2014/12OmNCbU3aT)
 * 2013, Malmö, May 30-31, **10 YEARS ANNIVERSARY**
 * 2012, Göteborg, May 3-4
 * 2011, Jönköping, May 12-13